muratk3n/thirdwave/en/README.md

 ---

 Newton, other early modern phy computed all the time.
-It's fine to go off in an abstract direction but default teaching must be enmeshed with computation.
+It's fine to go off in an abstract direction but most phy teaching by default must be enmeshed with computation.

 ---